-There are no relocations, environmental justice issues, prime farmlands, cultural resources, wellhead protection areas, or public water supplies associated with this project.
+There are no relocations, wetlands, cultural resources, or environmental justice issues associated with this project.
 Field inspections found no evidence of existing underground storage tanks or hazardous waste deposits.
-Clearance from the State Historic Preservation Officer is attached.
+Approximately 0.7 acre of Prime Farmland will be converted to highway right of way.
+Form NRCS-CPA-106 for Prime Farmland and State Historic Preservation Officer clearance are enclosed.